SBejga/scrumpoker-rt.js/README.md

-# Angular Socket.IO IM Demo
+# Scrum Poker RT

-A simple instant messaging app to demo the [AngularJS Socket.IO Seed](https://github.com/btford/angular-socket-io-seed).
-[A walkthrough of writing the application is available on my blog](http://briantford.com/blog/angular-socket-io.html).
+An realtime webapp to play scrum poker virtually.

 ## Running it

-First, grab the dependencies with npm:
+Install the dependencies with npm:

     npm install

-Then run the app like so:
+Run the app:

     node app.js

-And navigate to `localhost:3000`
+And open it `localhost:3000`